 Integrative.
 Complementary.
 Alternative.
 Therapies.

 C-IAYT yoga therapists are extensively trained under a scope of standards which focus on providing yoga to individuals as a therapy: A yoga therapist provides one-on-one, individualized, customized yoga therapy sessions or programs which seek to ameliorate specific chronic conditions, assist in recovery, or manage symptoms associated with long-term illness.
 At EquiLibrium, our work is based in the traditional, deeply healing aspect of yoga, recognizing that there is a need for an awareness and understanding of each individual as a whole being rather than a sum of their parts, symptoms, or diagnosis.

-All therapy sessions adhere to a given modality's distinct healing tradition.
+All therapy sessions adhere to a given modality's healing tradition.
 Yoga Therapy and Thai Bodywork are distinct therapeutic modalities: Thai Yoga Therapy or Thai Yoga Massage are terms commonly used due to misinformation and confusion over historical provenance, creating ambiguity and loss of cultural authenticity.
 We respect these ancient traditions for their depth and scope, as well as unique attributes, and do not 'blend' modalities during therapy sessions.